MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/device-guard-and-credential-guard.md

 Credential Guard uses virtualization-based security to isolate secrets so that only privileged system software can access them.

-Device Guard and Credential Guard are optional features, that when implemented and enabled, reduce the available attack surface by requiring additional protectors.
+Device Guard and Credential Guard are optional features, that when implemented and enabled, reduce the exposed attack surface to malware by requiring additional protectors be enabled on the device.

 ## Related resources